Virtru adds client-side email and file encryption, control, and data loss prevention (DLP) directly to Google Workspace.

 Virtru integration with AODocs adds a security layer with scalable and customizable encryption of the files stored in AODocs libraries.

-Note: The AODocs-Virtru integration is available only for libraries using Google Drive storage.
-It is not available for libraries using Google Cloud Storage.
-Learn more: What's the difference between Google Cloud Storage (GCS) and Google Drive storage?
+Note: The AODocs-Virtru integration is available only for libraries using Google Drive.
+It is not available for libraries using other storage platforms, such as Google Cloud Storage or Azure Blob storage.
+Learn more: What are the differences between the various storage platforms for AODocs?

 Important note on licenses:

 – Virtru integration is available for AODocs Document Management licenses.

 – Virtru licenses must also be purchased for users creating encrypted content.

 Virtru encrypts the files before storing them in AODocs.
 Encryption and decryption is performed in the browser.
 This means that no server side component, such as Google Drive, AODocs or Virtru, has access to the decrypted content of the encrypted files.

 The Virtru encryption and access control comes on top of AODocs’ own security features.

 When you use Virtru you also have access to: